Quantum Statistical Enhancement of the Collective Performance of Multiple Bosonic Engines

 \section{Abstract}

 We consider an ensemble of indistinguishable quantum machines and show that quantum statistical effects can give rise to a genuine quantum enhancement of the collective thermodynamic performance.
-When multiple indistinguishable Bosonic work resources are coupled to an external system, the outcoupled work leads to an internal energy change of the system that exhibits an enhancement arising from permutation symmetry in the ensemble, and that is absent when the latter consists of distinguishable work resources.
+When multiple indistinguishable bosonic work resources are coupled to an external system, the internal energy change of the external system exhibits an enhancement arising from permutation symmetry in the ensemble, which is absent when the latter consists of distinguishable work resources.